bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 "Erm-- fine," Veronica tensed, leaning away from the intruder.

-"Tess is good people," he continued, sliding a chair away from her, and sitting in it,  seemingly oblivious to Veronica's attempts to extricate herself from the interaction.
+"Tess is good people," he continued, sliding a chair away from her, and sitting in it,  seemingly oblivious to Veronica&rsquo;s attempts to extricate herself from the interaction.
 She hoped this was not the same guy who had bothered her earlier.

 "Relax, there.
-I'm not going to hurt you," the man continued, leaning away from her slightly, "Have you ever compared yak cheese to goat cheese?
+I&rsquo;m not going to hurt you," the man continued, leaning away from her slightly, "Have you ever compared yak cheese to goat cheese?
 One would think that they are the same ingredient, but my favorite is an even mixure served with honey..."

 Veronica started to relax, as she realized that this man seemed to not care whether she was listening or not.
 Veronica surprised herself when she started to chime in with some of her favorite ettiquette approaches for serving royalty.

-"So, you've met Brian," Tess chuckeled, approaching the table.
+"So, you&rsquo;ve met Brian," Tess chuckeled, approaching the table.
 She pulled up a chair between her and the man, "Brian, mind if I steal her away?"

 "Only if you get Kathy for me," Brian responded with a chuckle.